-Disappointing, the kind that feels as if the rug was pulled from under your feet five times over if you really want to press for an answer.
+Just disappointing, the kind that feels as if the rug was pulled from under your feet five times over.
 And peculiar in a non-facetious kinda way.

 To add to this, for the last three days the skin on my upper body has found an enemy in my clothes.

 Add a fever for about a week.